Creative Automation / Foundation

 01

 Start with this video's job: This video breaks down Google's Gemma 4 12B as a practical local model — an encoder-free unified multimodal architecture that runs text, image, and audio on 16GB-class consumer hardware — and walks through three concrete setup paths (Google AI Edge Gallery for Mac, LiteRT-LM's OpenAI-compatible serve endpoint, and Ollama) for wiring it into agent tools like Hermes.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Project state" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:20, where the video says: “benchmark chart.
 This one is specifically designed to run agentic multimodal workflows directly on laptops.
 And Google is also releasing a proper local ecosystem around it with AI edge gallery on Mac OS, light RTLM serving, Olama support,...”

 02